 Prolactin suppresses dopamine, the neurotransmitter that makes one feel awake.
 Plus, men’s prefrontal cortex, part of the brain responsible for interpreting and responding to new information, slows way down immediately after orgasm.

 Other Benefits of Having Regular Sex

-Aside from promoting relaxation and sleep, there are other benefits of having regular sex.
+As well as the fact that sex improves sleep and pr, there are other benefits of having regular sex.

 Certain areas of the brain are activated when you’re having sex.
 It’s the same areas that are activated during rewarding situations such as eating chocolates.